marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 The filenames were a mix of machine-generated and user-specified.

-It appeared that whenever the files were uploaded into ManageMyHealth, their filenames were kept intact instead of being overwritten with a machine-generated name.
+It appeared that whenever the files were uploaded, their filenames were kept intact instead of being overwritten with a machine-generated name.

 For the filenames that were user-specified, they had no common format and were human-readable names like `Report From That One Clinic.pdf`.